unidentifieddeveloper/blaze/README.md

  - `--auth=basic` - enable HTTP Basic authentication.
  - `--basic-username=foo` - the username.
  - `--basic-password=bar` - the password.
+ - `--insecure` - For HTTPS connections, specify this flag to skip server certificate validation.

 ## Building from source